5 Types of Jade Bangle Treatment

 In the recent years, dyed Type C Jadeite bangles have started to appear in the Myanmar Jade Market.
 Today, these treated bangles are seen everywhere.
-Learn more about the process here: Jade Bangle Treatment In Myanmar: A 2019 Market Update
+Learn more about the process here: Dyed Jade Bangles in Myanmar.

 Figure 8.1.
 Workers at a Jade treatment factory in Myanmar.

 Preformed unpolished bangles are placed in a bath of heated dye solution and placed under pressure to force the dye deep into the crystal structure.
 While this method gives a uniform colouration, there is another method to paint intricate designs onto bangle with dyes to mimic a natural pattern.
 See the whole process in this article: Dyed Jade Bangles in Myanmar.